aBrihoum/dev.to/How I optimized my Angular website/source.md

 Mission accomplished ✅

-ℹ️ **Note :** While fixing my visual problems, all my invisible problems are solved too :
+ℹ️ **Note :** While fixing my visual problems, all the invisible problems are solved too :

 - [Invisible problem 1](#21-invisible-problem-1) was fixed when we solved [Visual problem 4](#solving-visual-problem-4), (when I lazy loaded the website with `lazysizes`)

 - [Invisible problem 2](#22-invisible-problem-2) was fixed when we solved [Visual problem 2 & 3](#solving-visual-problem-2-amp-3) (when I preloaded the font, and the pizza picture)

-You can visit the [website](https://megapizza-angular-d1qw82z6o-oubrdb.vercel.app/) after this last step (:
+You can visit the [website](https://megapizza-angular-d1qw82z6o-oubrdb.vercel.app/) after this last step.

 ## The Take

-- When your website start printing, make sure that all of your critical CSS is ready.
+- When your website starts printing, make sure that all of your critical CSS is ready.

 - If necessary, preload some of your resources (the main ones), for a better UX (like we did with the pizza picture & the font).

-- Always, like Always lazy load your images, and if possible, lazy load your uncritical JS & CSS.
+- Always, like always lazy load your images, and if possible, lazy load your uncritical JS & CSS.

-- Try to install the minimum of third-party libraries, and uninstall the useless ones.
+- Try to install the minimum of third-party libraries, and uninstall the unused ones.

 - Always open your dev-console, and analyze and prioritize the order of your resources.